Bachelor of Science in Bioinformatics

 • Interpreting genetic testing results from patients and reporting findings to help clinicians to make treatment decisions.

-• Identify patterns in epidemic outbreak-based electronic records of passengers on public transport in order to guide pandemic prevention strategies.
+• Identifying patterns in epidemic outbreak-based electronic records of passengers on public transport in order to guide pandemic prevention strategies.